honeycombio/refinery/README.md

 There are a few components of Samproxy with multiple implementations; the config file lets you choose which you'd like.
 As an example, there are two logging implementations - one that uses `logrus` and sends logs to STDOUT and a `honeycomb` implementation that sends the log messages to a Honeycomb dataset instead.
 Components with multiple implementations have one top level config item that lets you choose which implementation to use and then a section further down with additional config options for that choice (for example, the Honeycomb logger requires an API key).

 When configuration changes, send Samproxy a USR1 signal and it will re-read the configuration.

+### Redis-based Config

+In the Redis-based config mode, all config options _except_ peer management are still handled by the config file.
+Only coordinating the list of peers in the samproxy cluster is managed with Redis.

+Enabling the redis-based config happens in one of two ways:
+* set the `SAMPROXY_REDIS_HOST` environment variable
+* use the flag `-p` or `--peer_type` with the argument `redis`

+When launched in redis-config mode, Samproxy needs a redis host to use for managing the list of peers in the samproxy cluster.
+This hostname and port can be specified in one of two ways:
+* set the `SAMPROXY_REDIS_HOST` environment variable
+* set the `RedisHost` field in the config file

+In other words, if you set the `SAMPROXY_REDIS_HOST` environment variable to the location of your redis host, you are done.
+Otherwise, launching samproxy with `-p redis` and setting the `RedisHost` field in the config file will accomplish the same thing.

+The redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
+The example config file has `localhost:6379` which obviously will not work with more than one host.

 ## How sampling decisions are made